ActiveAnalytics/pybenchmark/README.md

 `sExpr`: This is a string expression
 `units`: These are units, defaults to `"ms"`: milliseconds, but `"us"`: microseconds,
-        `"ns"`: nanoseconds, `"s"`: time in seconds, `"raw"`: raw time in seconds are available `ndigits`: These are number of decimal places
+        `"ns"`: nanoseconds, `"s"`: time in seconds, `"raw"`: raw time in seconds are available `ndigits`: the are number of decimal places.

 ```
 benchmark(*args, **kwargs)